NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`symmetries` [ list of `symmetry` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Specifies the spatial (mirror/rotation) symmetries to exploit in the simulation.
 Defaults to none.
 The symmetries *must* be obeyed by *both* the structure *and* by the sources.
-See also: [Exploiting Symmetry](Exploiting_Symmetry.md).
+See also [Exploiting Symmetry](Exploiting_Symmetry.md).

 **`pml-layers` [ list of `pml` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;